105 of the best renovation tips for the house, kitchen, bathroom, and more to get you started!

 Take your time when choosing your renovation contractor.
 A professional builder will never try to rush you into a decision.
 If you do feel you’re being pushed into signing on the dotted line, you could be dealing with a poorly-qualified designer or contractor whose work will be sub-standard.

-We hope our 105 best renovation tips for house, kitchen, bathroom, and more have given you some food for thought to help you get the home of your dreams.
+We hope our list of more than 100 house renovation ideas have given you some food for thought to help you get the home of your dreams.